 And we’re not asking those questions.
 And now I think it’s even more important.
 So on a zoom meeting, if you are a leader and you’re leading a team meeting, I would invite you to take a minute and go, okay folks, we’re going to just, you know, do a round Robin of how are you really doing?
 And you know, in a sentence or more, tell us something that has gone well for your day.
 Tell us something that has gone, you know, difficult in your day or challenging in your day.
 And a lot of people are really afraid of this whole feelings thing.
 You’re not asking people to dump their box and tell you everything about their day.
 But as a leader, you could say, let’s go back to maybe Jen and Mary being in a room in a zoom room.
 Hey Jen, how’s it going over there in Virginia?

 And you know, and she goes, it’s good, or it’s busy, or my day was fine.
 Well, what was good about your day?
-You know how are you handling, you know, the, the technology isn’t working well for you.
+You know how are you handling, you know, the technology.
+Is it working well for you?
 Somebody the other day said, Oh, my technology’s a mess.
 And my, my first response was mine too.
 And I moved right on in with the conversation about the work stuff that was going on.
 I didn’t pause and go, gosh, that must be frustrating.
 Or, you know, what are you doing to fix your technology?
 Or how are you navigating that in your family?
-You know, with everybody online, anything you can do to ask the followup question to bring the relationship down, one more level will help you connect with your people.
-It will also, in this time where we’re all socially distancing, you know, I’m physically distancing and socially connecting on an Insta, Instagram, Facebook, Facebook live like this, or in a zoom room.
+You know, with everybody online, anything you can do to ask the follow-up question to bring the relationship down, one more level will help you connect with your people.
+It will also, in this time where we’re all socially distancing, you know, I’m physically distancing and socially connecting on Instagram, Facebook, Facebook live like this, or in a zoom room.

-They’ll be more engaged, their workflow will, will go better, they’ll be more productive, all because you took the time to care.
-So ask the follow up question for better business relationships.
+They’ll be more engaged, their workflow will go better, they’ll be more productive, all because you took the time to care.
+So ask the follow-up question for better business relationships.
 That’s my tip for today.
 If there’s things you want me to cover in this business relationship space, please pop them in the comments below or PM me if you want to keep them private, I’m happy to cover those things.
-We’re going to be talking about let’s see tomorrow a couple of family tips and on Friday we’ll go into our faith Friday, which we’ve been doing next week.
-We’re going to be changing things up a bit, so stay tuned for those announcements.
-Thanks for joining me, SEMA and Steven and Karen and Jen and Mary, I’m so glad you were here.
+We’re going to be talking about let’s see tomorrow a couple of family tips and on Friday we’ll go into our faith Friday, which we’ve been doing.
+Next week we’re going to be changing things up a bit, so stay tuned for those announcements.
+Thanks for joining me, Seema, and Steven and Karen and Jen and Mary, I’m so glad you were here.
 I really hope that this one tip with business relationships will help you.